 This executes a manual replication to synchronize the two sites.

-- 4. On the cluster-newyork (partner) site, access the appliance BUI. - 5.
-Navigate to In Projects > Replica and select the project being replicated. - Select Replication for the project and click Clone Most Recently Received Project Snapshot. - a.
-Map the iSCSI devices to the corresponding DID numbers. - b.
-Use the cldevice list command to find devices corresponding to the devices being exported from the appliance.
+- b.
+On the cluster-newyork (partner) site, access the appliance BUI. - c.
+Navigate to In Projects > Replica and select the project being replicated. - d.
+Select Replication for the project and click Clone Most Recently Received Project Snapshot.